demichelislab/PCF_SELECT/README.md

 ## Execute the PCF\_SELECT pipeline <a name="execute-pcf"></a>

 ### Declare the environment variables <a name="declare-the-environment-variables"></a>
-In case your HPC do have issues or special requirements in managing the temporary space (/tmp folder), it's better to declare a set of environment variables that would allow you to choose a custom folder for storing temporary files and folders:
+In case your HPC has issues or special requirements in managing the temporary space (/tmp folder), it's advisable to declare a set of environment variables that would allow you to choose a custom folder for storing temporary files and folders:
 ```
 export SINGULARITY_BINDPATH=<Folder you want to bind to the singularity image>
 export SINGULARITY_TMPDIR=<Temporary folder>